 How to Spot It

 Asbestos tends to form dimples and shallow craters that cover the surface where it was used.
-Areas to check that are the most noticeable include the roof and the shingles.
-You also want to inspect the basement as this mineral was often used to line furnaces, hot water pipes and boilers due to its exceptional fire resistance.
+Areas to check that is the most noticeable include the roof and the shingles.
+You also want to inspect the basement as this mineral was often used to line furnaces, hot water pipes, and boilers due to its exceptional fire resistance.

 For historic homes, it’s a good idea to look at the bathroom as asbestos was used as caulking for vinyl flooring or in tiles themselves.
 While difficult to tell, one way to spot if there’s asbestos in the bathroom is if the tiles appear to look chalky or have a chalk-like powder underneath the tile.